Dowling becomes rare nonprofit college to file for bankruptcy

-WILMINGTON, Del.
-(Reuters) - Dowling College became a rare nonprofit college to file for bankruptcy on Tuesday after the liberal arts school near New York lost its academic accreditation in August and closed its doors after 48 years.
+WILMINGTON, Del., Nov 29 (Reuters) - Dowling College became a rare nonprofit college to file for bankruptcy on Tuesday after the liberal arts school near New York lost its academic accreditation in August and closed its doors after 48 years.

 The college has suffered from sinking enrollment and defaulted last year on $54 million in debt that was issued through local government agencies.